chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 .. tag api_chef_server_endpoint_org_name_updated_since

-The ``/updated_since`` endpoint ensures that replica instances of the Chef server are able to synchronize with the primary Chef server.
+The ``/updated_since`` endpoint ensures that replica instances of the Chef Infra Server are able to synchronize with the primary Chef Infra Server.
 The ``/organizations/NAME/updated_since`` endpoint has the following methods: ``GET``.

 .. end_tag

-.. warning:: This update is available after Chef replication is installed on the Chef server.
+.. warning:: This update is available after Chef replication is installed on the Chef Infra Server.

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++